Wiredcraft/test-devops/README.md

 - Prepare the basic site, plenty of tutorials are available online ([Hugo](https://gohugo.io))
 - Prepare templates for your site generator

+#### Deliverables

+- the website folder
+- the script to generate website content/commit and push  to upstream repo

 ### Task 2.
 Configuration management

 #### Technical stack

 Here is the list of the technologies that we use at Wiredcraft and want you you to use in this task:
 - Ansible

 #### Task description
 You need to spawn a fresh server for a new project consisting of: API service, database.
 For simplicity limit this setup to 1 server only.
 Create an Ansible projects with sample inventory and playbooks for:
-- initial setup of the server
+- initial setup of the server(good linux user/sshd config)
 - database of your choince
-- deployment of API (Docker image; assume it's already built and is stored on company private rigestry `https://registry.wiredcraft.cn/wcl/api:latest` )
+- deployment of API (you don't need to build a real API service,  **imaging** it's already built and is stored on company private rigestry `registry.wcl.com/wcl/api:latest` with fake registry credential username: `demo` passwrod: `demo` ), and this API service needs some env vars:
+  -  `DB_URL` :  database url, e.g. http://localhost:8091
+  - `DB_USERNAME` : database user
+  - `DB_PASSWORD` : database password
-- configuration of a web server to point to API service (assume port `3000`is used)
+- configuration of a web server(e.g. Nginx or any other web server) to point to API service (assume port `3000`is used)
 - any maintenance setups (database backups)

+#### Deliverables

+- ansible playbook which includes:
+  - init server
+  - setup API service/database/web server

 ### Task 3.
 Infrastructure as a code

 #### Technical stack

 Here is the list of the technologies that we use at Wiredcraft and want you you to use in this task:
 - Terraform

 #### Task description
 You need to spawn an infrastructure for new company project from Task 2.
 Please create a Terraform project with cloud provider of your choice.
+It should includes at latest :

+- Netowrk (VPC)
+- Servers

 NOTE: finishing task 2 is **not** required for this task

+#### Deliverables

+- Terraform script which includes:
+  - init setup
+  - setup for VPC
+  - setup for server

 ### Task 4.
 Docker and a bit of Dev

 #### Task description
-Your need to create and conternize a mock API service.
-Deliverables:
+Your need to create and conternize a simple API service.
+The API has two endpoints for welcome message:
+- `GET /welcome` returns `Hello, <name>!`, if not exist name then returns  `Hello, Wiredcraft!`
+- `PUT /welcome` with body `{"name": "<name>"}`, which changes the name string

+Obvs it should connect to a database,  You can use any database you want(Redis/Mongo/Mysql/Postgres/SQLite).
+And it should also use cache:

+- if the name exist , then don't query from database

+#### Deliverables

-- an API codebase with one endpoint returning mock response,
+- an API codebase includes those two endpoints
+- an API Spec (Swagger or OpenAPI) for it

 - Dockerfile to containerize your API

-Choose whichever programming language and framework you like.
+You can use Python/Golang/NodeJS and whatever framework you like.

 ### Task 5.
 Kubernetes
 #### Task description
 For the mock API from Task 4 your need to write k8s object definition for the following:
+- service for API service
+- deployments for API service and the database
+- hpa for API service

+You may also need the pv/pvc for database and configMap/sercret for the API service.

+#### Deliverables

+- Kubernetes config file for:

   - service

   - deployments

   - hpa

+  - pv/pvc

+  - configMap

+  - sercret

+  - ingress(optional)

 ### Task 6.
 CI/CD

 #### Technical stack

 Here is the list of the technologies that we use at Wiredcraft and want you you to use in this task:
 - Github Actions
 - Azure DevOps pipelines